syncfusion-content/wpf-docs/wpf/Rating/Precision.md

 ---
 layout: post
 title: Precision in WPF Rating control | Syncfusion
-description: Learn here all about Precision support in Syncfusion WPF Rating (SfRating) control and more.
+description: Learn here all about Precision support in Syncfusion WPF Rating (SfRating) control, its elements and more.
 platform: wpf
 control: SfRating
 documentation: ug